cypnk/Anime-List/README.md

 Akatsuki no Yona (Yona of the Dawn) *2014*
 Akira *1988*
 Akudama Doraibu (Akudama Drive) *2020*
+Akujiki Reijo to Kyoketsu Koshaku (Pass the Monster Meat, Milady!) *2025*
 Akuma-kun (Devil Boy) *1989*
 Allison to Lillia (Allison and Lillia) *2008*
 Alpen Rose *1985*